 I liken having to go to the gym to any involuntary activity in one's childhood.
 I kick, I scream… Come to think of it, not going seems like enough of a workout.
 But in all seriousness, as much as I want to get in shape and tone my muscles, after a long day, the only thing I want to lift is a slice of vodka pizza and a beer.
 Mustering the motivation to change into gym clothes and break a sweat feels like more work, and when I'm clocked out, there's no convincing me.

 However, I also know that's all a load of BS.
-When you put yourself in the right mindset, you can achieve anything, and I recognize that it's time to call my laziness a spade.
-I know I'm not alone here, either—carving out gym time is the Achilles heel for many of my friends and colleagues, so to help make excuses a non-issue, we chatted with Melinda Nicci, sport psychologist and founder of Baby2Body, for her foolproof tips for actually wanting to go to the gym.
+When you put yourself in the right mindset, you can achieve anything, and I recognize that it's time to call a spade a spade and acknowledge my laziness.
+I know I'm not alone here, either.
+Carving out gym time is the Achilles heel for many of my friends and colleagues, so to help make excuses a non-issue, we chatted with Melinda Nicci, sports psychologist and founder of Baby2Body, for her foolproof tips for actually wanting to go to the gym.

 "Join fun and engaging workout classes with some of your good friends and treat it as a girls' night out, or sign up for training classes with your partner and make it a kind of date-night activity," says Nicci.
 "That way it serves dual purposes, allows you to multitask and fit more into your busy schedule, and the social element is the best morale booster."

 Gamify your workouts by giving yourself a reward after every milestone.
 "If there's a TV show you regularly watch, allow yourself to watch an episode for every workout you do in a week," says Nicci.
 "Or better yet, treat yourself to a massage or facial every time you complete five workouts in one week."